In this post, you’ll discover some effective ways to create blog content that converts your readers into subscribers, leads, and customers.

 Here’s a snapshot below of what my content upgrade looked like to my readers.

-- Make a list of your top 20 most popular blog posts.
+- Make a list of your top 20 most popular, high-impact blog posts.

 - Create content upgrades for each one of those posts.

-This can be a lengthy process to do, I know, but it can also be worth your while.
+Yes, this will take you a bit of time, I know, but it can also be worth your while.

-A lot of bloggers and marketers are obsessed with trying to get more traffic, and it’s not easy.
-Marketing your blog for new traffic is a tough business.
+A lot of bloggers and marketers are obsessed with trying to drive more traffic, and it’s not easy.
+Marketing your blog for new traffic can be tough.

-Creating more conversion focused blog content, however, and optimizing your existing content with some irresistible content upgrades, even though is time-consuming, is a lot easier than trying to get more traffic.
+Improving your existing content, and creating more conversion focused blog content, however, is a lot easier than trying to market for traffic.

 Best of luck.